grafana/alloy/docs/design/908-proposal-process.md

 ### Scope

-The proposal process is intended for all user-facing changes or any largely scoped internal change.
+The proposal process is intended for user-facing features, enhancements or any largely scoped internal change.
 Other changes typically do not need a proposal, such as minor code refactors.
 If a contributor is uncertain about whether a proposal is needed, it is preferable to create a proposal instead of jumping into a change that may be declined.

 Proposals may initially be brief, with just enough detail to explain what is being proposed, why it is being proposed, and any relevant details that may guide the public discussion towards consensus.

+Any existing issue can be turned into a proposal by adding a `proposal` label.

 ### Compatibility